Child Benefit

 How many hours of other study do they do each week?

-Do they have a statement of special educational needs?
+Do they have a plan or assessment made by a local authority, which identifies and assesses their special educational needs?
+For example, and educational health care plan.
 If Yes, send us a copy of it.

 Has the local authority approved the education?